(81) The purpose of a deadman

 Physical security is meant to control who is entering a secured area, so identification of all individuals is of utmost importance.
 It is not adequateto trust unknown external people by allowing them to write down their alleged name without proof, e.g., identity card, driver’s license.
 Choice B is not a concern because if the name and address of the organization was written on the card, a malicious finder could use the card to enter the organization’s premises.
 Separating card issuance from technical rights management is a method to ensure a proper segregation of duties so that no single person can produce a functioning card for a restrictedarea within the organization’s premises.
 Choices B and C are good practices, not concerns.
 Choice D may be a concern, but not as important since a system failure of the card programming device would normally not mean that the readers do not functionanymore .
 It simply means that no new cards can be issued, so this option is minor compared to the threat of improper identification.

-(89) Which of the following is the BEST way to handle obsolete magnetic tapes before disposing of them?
+the BEST way to handle obsolete magnetic tapes before disposing of them?

 A. Overwriting the tapes